frodough/XeroxDestroyer/README.md

 ### Why is this called Xerox Destroyer?:

-Ha no this will not destroy any printer or cause any harm.
 After dealing with a couple hundred to a thousand computers that were all having this exact issue, I made it my mission to obliterate the constant notifications and hundreds of fake printers that clogged up users print menu, hence the title.

 ### How to use: